joeldodson/braille/docs/about.md

 That was making the sphinx and pydata-sphinx-theme more complicated to configure with less accessible output, and navigation took longer than what I wanted to get to some basic information.

-I decided to significantly simplify braille.codes by, at least for now, June 2025, keeping a very flat structure.
+I decided to significantly simplify braille.codes by, at least for now, July 2025, keeping a very flat structure.

 Each page now has more information though still related under a broad topic, e.g., Hable One.
 I'm very careful though to optimize accessibility using semantic HTML as much as possible